Mortimer's Hole

 The following month, Mortimer was executed at Tyburn [approximately where

-Marble Arch lies today, not far from Harrod's!], survived by his wife Joan,
+Marble Arch lies today, not far from Harrod's!],.
+He was survived by his wife Joan,

 was forced to forfeit her estates, but the substantial annual allowance